ct0r/node-vitro/README.md

 ## Motivation

 Today's development of web applications with offline support via [Service Workers][sw] is not so far from standard REST API development, so why we still use frameworks like express, koa etc?
-Can we replace them by standardized [Request]/[Response] and share more code between frontend and backend.
+Can we replace them by standardized [Request]/[Response] and share more code between front end and back end.
 Can awful parts like validation be written once as a standalone middleware and used in REST API server and also in browser within [Service Worker][sw]?
 We can use one language on a server and in a browser, that's great, but maybe it's time to want more.
 It's time to have one API ;-)

 Inspired by great packages [micro], [koa] and [node-fetch].